State's 9 newly reported coronavirus deaths among lowest in 3 months

 Florida is in fifth place in the United States.
 On June 16, Florida was in 11th place in the nation.

-Texas is in fourth place with the addition of a U.S.-high 135 deaths after a state-record 324 on Aug.
-11, for a total of 14,848.
-California reported 100 new deaths and is in third place overall with 14,912, just 64 ahead of Texas.
+Texas is in fourth place with the addition of 45 deaths after a state-record 324 on Aug.
+11, for a total of 14,893.
+California reported a U.S.-high 75 new deaths and is in third place overall with 14,987, just 94 ahead of Texas.

 State and county increases represent fatalities received by the state Saturday and not the number of deaths that occurred then.
 The day someone dies and when it is received by the state can lag for several days.
 The most deaths the past month: 105 on Aug.
 21.